Options

 The layer will collect profiling data for each pipeline, inserting timestamp queries when a new pipeline state is used.
 This mode provides a good balance between detail and overhead, allowing to analyze performance of individual pipelines without the overhead of collecting data for each draw call or dispatch command.

-- render_pass
+- renderpass

 The layer will collect profiling data for each render pass, dynamic rendering pass, compute or transfer commands pass, inserting timestamp queries at boundaries of those passes.

-- command_buffer
+- commandbuffer

 The layer will collect profiling data for each command buffer, placing timestamp queries at the beginning and end of each command buffer.
 This is the most coarse-grained mode supported by the layer.